 This procedure is often called "chairside bleaching," and usually requires only one or two office visits.
 A strong bleaching agent is applied to the teeth, along with a special light to accelerate the effect, depending on the case.

 Given the strength of in-office bleaching, patients may notice a two-tone effect after traditional metal brackets are removed, in which the color of exposed parts of your teeth are whiter than those that were covered up.
 Therefore, this procedure may show a prettier result if done after your braces are taken off.
 Since it is not necessary to whiten the teeth's back (lingual) surfaces, however, in-office bleaching should be relatively easy if you have braces on the back of your teeth.

 Similar to in-office treatment, this bleaching material typically comes in a gel and is placed in a tray that looks like an athletic mouthguard.
 The product uses peroxide to bleach the tooth enamel.

 All toothpastes help remove surface stain through the action of mild abrasives.
-Whitening toothpastes that are in the ADA Seal of Acceptance program have enamel-strengthening fluoride, as well as special chemical or polishing agents that provide additional stain removal.
-Unlike bleaches, these ADA-accepted products do not change the color of your teeth because they only remove surface stains.
-Nonetheless, the ADA has "Sealed" several effective whitening toothpastes for you to choose from, such as Colgate® Total® Advanced Whitening, which sufficiently cleans the teeth despite the presence of braces.
+Whitening toothpastes have enamel-strengthening fluoride, as well as special chemical or polishing agents that provide additional stain removal.
+Unlike bleaches, these products do not change the color of your teeth because they only remove surface stains.
+Nonetheless, there are several whitening toothpastes for you to choose from, such as Colgate Total Advanced Whitening, which removes 80% of surface stains to whiten teeth despite the presence of braces.